Travel in Austria

 The Stalls at the Naschmarkt

 The Naschmarkt is a place where you can find food from all over the world.
 Alongside typical Austrian dishes, you can find Italian, Japanese, Indian, Vietnamese, and also Israeli food.
-The fruits and vegetables in the market are considered fresh and good, and there is a great variety from all over the world.
+The market offers fresh, high-quality fruits and vegetables, with a great variety from all over the world.
 You can find exotic fruits that you have probably not seen elsewhere.

 As you walk along the market, the vendors will offer you tastes of various sweets, pickles, cheeses, and other delicacies.
 You can enter small shops along the way and be impressed by the variety.
 Towards the end of the market, in the direction of Karlskirche, there are some Austrian stalls with wines and folk food.